florez-carlos/dotfiles-ubuntu-base/README.md

 ---

-## Optional: Manually building the image and pushing to Github Container Registry
+## Optional - Manually building the image and pushing to Github Container Registry

 ### Login to the Github container registry